 A matching response can also be seen in the Fourier Transform amplitude spectrum for each of the time series, as shown below:

 Figure 7: Fourier Transform Amplitude spectrum – Satellite Lower Troposphere Tropics zone.

 Figure 8: Fourier Transform Amplitude spectrum – Mauna Loa CO2 annual rate of change

-The most prominent maximum on both spectra is at x-coordinate 12 on the satellite lower troposphere Tropics zone temperature and 17 on the CO2 rate spectrum, representing a period of 42.7 months resulting from the El Niño Southern Oscillation.
-It corresponds to the first broad maximum on the earlier correlogram, Figure 6 above.
+The most prominent maximum on both spectra is at x-coordinate 12 on the satellite lower troposphere Tropics zone temperature and 18 on the CO2 rate spectrum, representing the period of the El Niño Southern Oscillation.
+It corresponds to the first broad maximum on the earlier correlelogram, Figure 6 above.
 This is in agreement with the paper from Geli Wang et al [ Ref.
 6] who used wavelet analysis to detect a 3.36 year cycle in the Central England Temperature dataset, which they attributed to the El Niño Southern Oscillation.

 Maxima from the amplitude spectrum for the CO2 rate of change to which a cause may be attributed are:-